GANYC Constitution – UPDATED: June 8, 2020

 Requirements for Full category

-Recorded attendance at a minimum of four monthly meetings within a year for Provisional members
+Recorded attendance at a minimum of four monthly meetings within a year for Provisional members.
+The Board may determine appropriate substitutes for the meeting requirements based on the recommendation of committee chairs.

 Two letters of recommendation from Full category members for Provisional members